linyongver/Bayesian-Invariant-Risk-Minmization/README.md

 # Quick Start (For reproducing results)
 1. To perform BIRM on CMNIST (with 20K training data).
 Run the command `sh auto_CMNIST.sh`.
 The expected test accuracy is `67.0±1.8`.
 2. To perform BIRM on ColoredObject.
-First run `sh prepare_coco_dataset.sh` to download MSCOCO dataset and preprocess the images.
+First run `sh prepare_coco_dataset.sh` to download MSCOCO dataset and preprocess the images (it may take several hours, please be patient).
 Second run the command `sh auto_CifarMnist.sh` to train BRIM.
 The expected test accuracy is `78.1±0.6`.
 3. To perform BIRM on CifarMnist.
 Run the command `sh auto_ColoredObject.sh`.
 The expected test accuracy is `59.3±2.3`.

 Important arguments: